Top of the Foot Pain:

 - These are always worth trying before starting down a surgery treatment pathway.
 Just make sure you are comfortable with the actual bump never disappear, but the pain will disappear.

-- There are many ways to treat or fix a bone spur on top of foot.
+- There are many ways to treat or fix a bone spur on top of the foot.

 - Even if natural remedies do not fix all of your pain, at least a portion of it usually does go away.